-Successful program symposia submissions should relate to the meeting’s theme, include international collaborations and feature speakers from a variety of backgrounds reflecting the diversity of our members.
+Successful program symposia submissions should relate to the meeting’s theme, may include international collaborations and feature speakers from a variety of backgrounds reflecting the diversity of our members.
 Comprehensive submissions with a diverse speaker line-up (gender, ethnicity, career stage, etc.) are strongly encouraged.